 Lecture Video: Most lectures have a timelapse video of the whiteboards, should you need help remembering what was being drawn or written.
 You can access the videos at http://www2.palomar.edu/pages/radubois/category/videos/zoo203mw-vid.
-You should be able to either click on the embedded video player, or download the video by right-clicking on the link provided.
+You should be able to download the video by right-clicking on the link provided.